 At the core of our philosophy at OSU is a principle of total student immersion.
 We want students to live and breathe the entrepreneurial experience.
 Students can also gain invaluable experience by getting involved in the Creativity, Innovation and Entrepreneurship Living and Learning Community.

-We also believe that students can learn much and gain valuable experience by helping to manage or getting involved as a volunteer or consultant in our many outreach programs, such as the OSU Entrepreneur’s Bootcamp, the Veterans with Disabilities Entrepreneurship Program (VEP), Women’s Enterpreneurship Symposium, and The Experiential Classroom.
+We also believe that students can learn much and gain valuable experience by helping to manage or getting involved as a volunteer or consultant in our many outreach programs, such as the OSU Entrepreneur’s Bootcamp, the Veterans with Disabilities Entrepreneurship Program (VEP) and the Women’s Enterpreneurship Symposium.